Tiinker

 The third participant is Tiinker.

-Tiinker, is the name of service, owned by Deep Grey Labs Pty Ltd, It is an intelligent news aggregator which uses A.I. like technology to determine your interests and then adapts to show you the news stories you will find most interesting.
-In laymen terms, it gathers stories from news sites and blogs around the world and learns what you like reading about.
+Tiinker is the name of the service, owned by Deep Grey Labs Pty Ltd, It is an intelligent news aggregator which uses A.I.-like technology to determine your interests and then adapts to show you the news stories you will find most interesting.
+In laymen's terms, it gathers stories from news sites and blogs around the world and learns what you like reading about.
 It filters and explores to bring you just the interesting stories.
-It is founded by Alex North and Oleg Sushkov, both young Sydneysiders who met at UNSW.
+It was founded by Alex North and Oleg Sushkov, both young Sydneysiders who met at UNSW.

 Let us now learn more about Tiinker from Alex, one of the founders, on various facets of their startup: